N0star/pixacolor/README.md

  - Each iteration the program looking for a better choice of colors
  - The more iterations - the better choice, no iterations - a random choice
  - However, the quality grows logarithmically so small *n* should be enough

+ ## Latest features

+In the current iteration the program is also able to execute multiple commands in just one user's input.
+Instead of chosing an action with one letter and then following the program's instructions, users have a choice to put arguments after the letter of their command.
+It goes like this:

+ - u name.jpg - to upload file name.jpg
+ - r 64 8 - to reduce uploaded file to 64 colors with 8 iterations
+ - u name.jpg 64 8 - both above commands combined into one
+ - s savename - to save reduced image into file savename.png
+ - u name.jpg 64 8 s savename - all of above commands
+ - as - save with default name (originalname_*n*x*k*)
+ - u 123.jpg 32 12 as q - upload, reduce, save and quit
+ - q r 128 32 u 123.jpg i as - free order of commands